 Accompanists for Juries and Recitals

-The music department will provide accompanists for Friday afternoon recitals, graduation recitals and juries (singers only).
+The music faculty of the Performing Arts department will provide accompanists for Friday afternoon recitals, graduation recitals and juries (singers only).
 Students will have to make their own arrangements for other kinds of recitals (sophomore or junior recitals), although the music department is willing to help students in this process.

 A student needing an accompanist for any recital (Friday afternoon or graduation) will indicate this on the recital form, available from the Music Office.